libfuse/sshfs/sshfs.rst

 SSHFS allows you to mount a remote filesystem using SSH (more precisely, the SFTP subsystem).
-Most SSH servers support and enable this SFTP access by default, so SSHFS is very simple to use - there's nothing to do on the server-side.
+Most SSH servers support and enable this SFTP access by default, so SSHFS is very simple to use - there's nothing to do on the server side.

 By default, file permissions are ignored by SSHFS.
 Any user that can access the filesystem will be able to perform any operation that the remote server permits - based on the